donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

 be found in section :ref:`sec-initial-cell-selection` of the Design Documentation.

-It is important to note that this method only works in EPC-enabled simulations.
+It is important to note that this method only works in NGC-enabled simulations.
 LTE-only simulations must resort to manual attachment method.

 Closed Subscriber Group